 We are committed to providing accurate content that helps you make informed money decisions.
 Our partners have not commissioned or endorsed this content.
 Read our editorial guidelines here.

-If you want to refinance to a 15-year mortgage, you’re probably hoping to save money on interest charges and build home equity faster.
-These are some of the best perks of refinancing, but you’ll have to pay upfront fees to unlock them and, in many cases, commit to a higher monthly payment.
-Those costs can eat up your savings and leave your monthly budget stretched thin.
+If you’re considering a refinance to a 15-year mortgage, you’re probably hoping to save money on interest charges and build home equity faster.
+These are some of the best refinancing perks, but there are tradeoffs.
+For starters, you’ll have to pay upfront fees to refinance and, in many cases, commit to a higher monthly payment.

-We’ll review the pros and cons of refinancing into a 15-year mortgage and how to decide if a 15-year refinance is right for you.
+Read on to understand the pros and cons of refinancing to a 15-year mortgage and how to decide if a 15-year refinance is right for you.

 Should you refinance to a 15-year mortgage?

-If you locked in your mortgage rate before the COVID-19 pandemic, odds are you have a low rate that current mortgage rates can’t compete with.
-It’s not usually financially advantageous to refinance unless you can get a lower interest rate.
+If you locked in your mortgage rate before the COVID-19 pandemic, odds are you have a rate that’s significantly lower than current mortgage rates.
+It usually only makes sense to refinance if you can get an interest rate that’s at least 0.50 percentage points lower than your existing rate.

 A refinance can save you money, but it takes time for those savings to build.
 Before you make a decision, learn how to calculate and interpret the break-even point on your refinance.